 1095 Commonwealth Ave.

 Half food court, half supermarket, this sprawling complex is a mecca for anyone seeking authentic East Asian, South Asian, and Southeast Asian cuisine.
-The Food Connection food court offers a dazzling array of cheap eats at 10 stalls.
-Poké Boys recently opened, serving up a variety of fresh and healthy bowls of fish, chicken, veggies, and other sides.
+The Food Connection food court offers a dazzling array of cheap eats at 10 stalls, including the recently opened Poké Boys, which serves up a variety of fresh and healthy bowls of fish, chicken, veggies, and other sides.
 Other stalls sell Korean, Indian, Japanese, Thai, and Chinese cuisine.
 And you can get a quick bubble tea to go at Kung Fu Tea.
 The Hong Kong Supermarket has an array of inexpensive spices and teas, exotic seafood, fruits, noodles, condiments, frozen buns and dumplings, and instant noodles—great for those nights when you don’t feel like cooking.

 1245 Commonwealth Ave.

 Seoul Soulongtang bills its traditional seolleongtang—a Korean broth soup enriched with ox bones, brisket, marrow, thin noodles, and spices—as “beef soup for the soul.”
 It’s flavorful and hearty, making it a great liquid lunch or dinner on a cold day.
 The menu has other Korean specialties, like bulgogi (thinly sliced rib eye steak in a soy sauce–based marinade) and japchae, stir-fried glass noodles with beef.

 1249 Commonwealth Ave.